-The Tackling Child Sexual Exploitation Conference 2019 will explore leading solutions and practical insights into effectively preventing, tackling and identifying child sexual exploitation across the UK.
+The Tackling Child Sexual Exploitation Conference will explore leading solutions and practical insights into effectively preventing, identifying and tackling child sexual exploitation and abuse across the UK.

 Reasons to Attend